aionnetwork/aion-docs/mining/external-miner/gpu-cuda-miner.md

 ## Setup

-1. Download the the pre-built CPU miner binary `aionminer_CUDA.tar.bz2` from the [`aion_miner` release page](https://github.com/aionnetwork/aion_miner/releases).
+1. Download the pre-built CPU miner binary `aionminer_CUDA.tar.bz2` from the [`aion_miner` release page](https://github.com/aionnetwork/aion_miner/releases).
 2. Extract the folder to your desired location.
-3. Open terminal and run aionminer with the desired parameter values:
+3. Open the terminal and run `aionminer` with the desired parameter values:

 ```json
 {